History

 HIS207: Medieval History

-Students survey of the elements of medieval history from the fall of the Roman Empire in the West to the coming of the Renaissance.
+Students survey the elements of medieval history from the fall of the Roman Empire in the West to the coming of the Renaissance.
 This course emphasizes the development of the medieval church, the growth of feudalism and the origins of its decline, and the seminal ideas which continue to affect our civilization.

 HIS215: Women in United States History